Class Outline

 Threats:

-- Low power: the probability that the evaluation will result in a Type II error.
+- Low power: The probability that the evaluation will result in a Type II error.

 Causes of Threats: